 R | | Drama

-A naive hustler travels from Texas to New York City to seek personal fortune but, in the process, finds himself a new friend.
+A naive hustler travels from Texas to New York City to seek personal fortune, finding a new friend in the process.

 Whoopee-tee-yi-yo.
 Get along little dogies.
 It's your misfortune and none of my own.